Maintaining high standards

 Any allegations are dealt with locally, following advice from the monitoring officer or legal team.
 Powers might include censure or the removal of a member from a committee, but the authority can't disqualify or suspend members.

-We've appointed one Independent Person and one substitute.
-We may ask for their views in dealing with complaints about alleged code of conduct breaches.
+We've appointed two Independent Persons and one substitute.
+We seek their views in dealing with complaints about alleged code of conduct breaches.
 Any councillor who's the subject of a complaint may seek the views of the Independent Person.

-You can make a complaint about a potential breach of the code of conduct by a member by filling in the below form.
+You can make a complaint about a potential breach of the code of conduct by a district or town/parish councillor by filling in the below form.

 Standards hearing panel: Notice of decisions